aragozin/jvm-tools/README.md

 SJK is a command line tool for JVM diagnostic, troubleshooting and profiling.

-SJK exploits standard diagnostic interfaces of JVM (such as JMX, JVM attach and perf counters) and add some more logic on top to be useful for common troubleshooting case.
-SJK is also can be used as library for building application specific diagnostic tools or to enhance your code with self monitoring features.
+SJK exploits standard diagnostic interfaces of JVM (such as JMX, JVM attach and perf counters) and adds some more logic on top useful for common troubleshooting cases.
+SJK can also be used as a library for building application specific diagnostic tools or to enhance your code with self monitoring features.

 What you can do with SJK?